 - 1. Inspection and Corrective Action: All measures must be maintained by the owner in effective operating condition.
-A person with knowledge of erosion and stormwater control, including the standards and conditions of the permit, shall conduct the inspections.
+A qualified third party inspector hired by the owner shall at least annually inspect the stormwater management facilities.
+This person should have knowledge of erosion and stormwater control including the standards and conditions of the site's approvals.
+The inspector shall be certified through the MDEP to inspect the stormwater infrastructure.
 The following areas, facilities, and measures must be inspected, and identified deficiencies must be corrected.
 Areas, facilities, and measures other than those listed below may also require inspection on a specific site. - A. Vegetated Areas: Inspect vegetated areas, particularly slopes and embankments, early in the growing season or after heavy rains to identify active or potential erosion problems.
 Replant bare areas or areas with sparse growth.
 Where rill is evident, armor the area with an appropriate lining or divert the erosive flows to on-site areas able to withstand the concentrated flows. - B. Ditches, Swales, and Open Channels: Inspect ditches, swales, and other open channels in the spring, late fall, and after heavy rains to remove any obstructions to flow, remove accumulated sediments and debris, control vegetative growth that could obstruct flow, and repair any erosion of the ditch lining.
 Vegetated ditches must be mowed at least annually or otherwise maintained to control the growth of woody vegetation and maintain flow capacity.
 Any woody vegetation growing through riprap linings must also be removed.
 Repair any slumping side slopes as soon as practicable.
 If the ditch has a riprap lining, replace riprap on areas where any underlying filter fabric or underdrain gravel is showing through the stone or where stones have dislodged.
 The channel must receive adequate routine maintenance to maintain capacity and prevent or correct any erosion of the channel's bottom or side slopes. - C. Culverts: Inspect culverts in the spring, late fall, and after heavy rains to remove any obstructions to flow; remove accumulated sediments and debris at the inlet, at the outlet, and within the conduit; and to repair any erosion damage at the culvert's inlet and outlet. - D. Catch Basins: Inspect and, if required, clean out catch basins at least once a year, preferably in early spring.
 Clean out must include the removal and legal disposal of any accumulated sediments and debris at the bottom of the basin, at any inlet grates, at any inflow channels to the basin, and at any pipes between basins.
 If the basin outlet is designed to trap floatable materials, then remove the floating debris and any floating oils (using oil-absorptive pads). - E. Infiltration Basin: Basin should be inspected several times and following major storm events for the first year and once a year thereafter.
 The basin should drain within 72 hours following a one-inch storm.
 Sediment must be removed from the system at least annually to prevent deterioration of system performance.
 Mow drainage swales discharging to the infiltration basins regularly to prevent the uncontrolled growth of briar and weeds.
 Any bare areas or erosion rills within the basin shall be repaired with new filter media or sandy loam then seeded and mulched.
 The basin should also be inspected annually for destabilization of side slopes, embankment settling and other signs of structural failure.